Josef-Friedrich/mscxyz/docs/cli.rst

           - vbox_subtitle
           - vbox_title

-      -c META_CLEAN, --clean META_CLEAN
+      -c META_CLEAN, --clean-meta META_CLEAN
                             Clean the meta data fields.
-Possible values: „all“ or „field_one,field_two“.
+Possible values: „all“ or a comma separated list of fields, for example:
+                            „field_one,field_two“.
       -D, --delete-duplicates
                             Deletes combined_lyricist if this field is equal to